 Did you know that today, statistically, your marriage is at higher risk than any other day?
 Tomorrow is the day after Mother’s Day, and if you have kids, and you didn’t make your wife feel appreciated for being their mother, then chances are, your relationship will be at its yearly low tomorrow.

-AshleyMadison.com (not linked on purpose), is a site founded to helping married couples find extra-marital romantic relationship (which, frankly, I find disgusting as a business concept: in my mind, it’s akin to selling guns specifically to suicide candidates).
+AshleyMadison.com (not linked on purpose), is a site founded to helping married couples find extra-marital romantic relationships (which, frankly, I find disgusting as a business concept: in my mind, it’s akin to selling guns specifically to suicide candidates).
 They have released statistics to say that the day after Mother’s Day of 2012, they saw a 439% increase in membership over any other Monday.
 What does this mean?
 This means 15,000 people (ostensibly, mostly mothers) decided to sign up and find an affair partner on that day.

 Why is that?